 In line with the guidelines published by the OAIC, Health will regularly update and maintain the information framework and be prepared for the OAIC’s audit in the 5-year review period.

-ReviewHealth will ensure that all information is accurate and up to date at the time of publication.
-All line areas will be responsible for auditing their operational documentation.
-Health will endeavour to maintain an accurate register of information.
+ReviewHealth ensures that all information is accurate and up to date at the time of publication.
+All line areas are responsible for auditing their operational documentation.
+Health endeavours to maintain an accurate register of information.

 Health’s objective is to ensure transparency and openness with the public in its decision-making processes.
 Health will ensure that comments made by the public, in relation to this Agency Plan will be taken into account and the plan amended as appropriate.